 Because cenotes vary per sinkhole on their freshwater to saltwater ratio, their marine life also varies.
 However, what makes the cenotes unique and different is not their marine life, but actually their geological formations.

-Here you will find stalagmites and stalactites and huge pillars deep within the cenotes.
+During these cave dives, you will find stalagmites and stalactites and huge pillars deep within the cenotes as you swim through these large underwater caves.
 You will also be blown away from the clearness in the water since it is mainly freshwater.
-Making visibility amazingly good.
+This makes the visibility amazingly good.

 Diving in the cenotes is a unique and bucket list dive experience that every diver needs to add to their list.
-While the Merida cenotes gain a lot of popularity, the cenotes by Playa del Carmen and Tulum Cenotes are the ones that are frequented for diving in Mexico.
+While the Merida cenotes gain a lot of popularity, the cenotes by Playa del Carmen, Riviera Maya Cenotes and Tulum Cenotes are the ones that are frequented for diving.

 5. Bull Shark Diving, Playa Del Carmen